-Summary Findings to Date {alternate version}
+Summary Findings to Date

 1. Facility planning for Habitat Buffalo, Inc. is and will continue to be a complex and essential function so that we should have a permanent committee of the Board of Directors and at least a portion of a key staff person’s responsibility to oversee it.